 So, before we start, I’ll tell you a little bit about me and my story.
 Just as much as anyone, I’m familiar with the ins and outs of daily modern living.
 I’m aware of the challenges of everyday life.
 I’m a meditation teacher, but I’m not a monk in a monastery.
-I’ve found that meditation is a different way to approach life, yet I’m a regular guy just like you.
+I’ve found that meditation is a different way to approach life, yet I’m a regular person just like you.

 I started out with no knowledge of meditation.
 I wasn’t born in India.
 I didn’t grow up in a family of hippies.
-And I don’t wear robes or beads.
+And I don’t wear robes.
 I grew up in Maryland.
 I wear normal clothes.
 And I went to a normal high school and university.
 But the one thing that I have known my entire life is that I wanted to live a life in which I followed my heart and found my passion.

 This passion of mine, meditation, is the product of many years of search.
 I’ve traveled quite extensively.
 I’ve lived in many of the major cities around the United States, and I’ve visited a variety of other countries.
 And I always traveled because I thought that each new circumstances would bring happiness and inspire creativity.
 I thought that each new circumstance would help me find myself and help me discover my purpose in life.
 But alas, I found that each new circumstance would not.
 I found that the more I traveled, the more the solutions to my everyday problems would evade me.
 And I found that the more I traveled, the more frustrated I became.